mclevey/CV/cv_mclevey.md

 \ind Comments at *Talk Science* event, organized by students and local community members involved with *Evidence for Democracy*.
 Waterloo, ON.
 September 28, 2015.

 # Conference Presentations

+\ind August 2016 Vanina Leschziner, John McLevey, and Neil McLaughlin.
+"The American Fame Game: Academic Status and Public Renown in Post-War Social Sciences."
+Accepted for presentation at the Annual Meetings of the American Sociological Association, Section on Science, Knowledge, and Technology session, Seattle, WA.

+\ind May 2016 "Expertise and Embeddedness: How Micro-Level Interactions Shape Network Structure in Open Source Developer Communities."
+Accepted for presentation at [SEESHOP 9](http://www.cf.ac.uk/socsi/contactsandpeople/harrycollins/expertise-project/seeshophome.html) (Studies of Expertise and Experience), Cardiff Wales, UK.

+\ind April 2016 Kirsten Wright, Owen Gallupe, and John McLevey.
+"DrugAgent: Measuring the Effect of Restrictive Deterrence on the Resilience of Agent Based Drug Markets."
+Presented at the [Fields Institute](https://www.ineteconomics.org/community/events/complexity-for-new-economic-thinking) "YSI
+Complexity and Economics Workshop."
+Toronto, ON, Canada.

+\ind April 2016 John McLevey, Katie Plaisance, Reid McIlroy-Young, and Alexander Graham.
+"Is there a citation penalty for scientifically relevant philosophy of science?"
+Presented by John McLevey and Alexander Graham at Sunbelt XXXVI (Annual meetings of the International Network for Social Network Analysis), Newport Beach, CA.

 \ind November 2015 Owen Gallupe, Sarah Brown, and John McLevey.
 "Selection or Influence?
 A Meta-Analysis of the Association between Peer and Personal Offending."
 Presented at the Annual Meetings of the American Society of Criminology, Washington, D.C.